wmyw96/LinearRegression-Spring17/README.md

 ## Contents

-### Homework 1: The Evalution of Parameter Estimator for Simple Linear Model
+### Homework 1: The Evaluation of Parameter Estimator for Simple Linear Model

 **Abstract**